More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: From Design-Based to Model-Based Inference

 \section{From Design-Based to Model-Based Inference}

-Stage~1 operates in the design-based framework: precision guarantees rest on the randomisation distribution induced by the sampling design, and uncertainty is communicated through confidence intervals with long-run coverage properties.
-Stage~2 moves to a model-based paradigm, in which the HB posterior distribution conditions on both the observed data and the assumed model structure, and uncertainty is communicated through credible intervals.
+Stage~1 operates in the design-based framework: precision guarantees rest on the randomisation distribution, and uncertainty is communicated through confidence intervals.
+Stage~2 moves to a model-based paradigm, where the HB posterior conditions on both the data and the assumed model structure.

-The two types of interval differ in their interpretation.
-A 95\% credible interval provides a direct posterior probability statement: given the observed data and the assumed model, the probability that the parameter lies in the reported interval is 95\%.
-A 95\% confidence interval, by contrast, is defined through its long-run behaviour: over repeated sampling, 95\% of such intervals would contain the true parameter.
-Once the data are observed, the specific realised confidence interval either contains the true value or it does not; the 95\% refers to the procedure, not to the probability associated with the particular interval in hand \citep{Neyman1937, CasellaBerger2002}.
-Credible intervals therefore provide an interpretation that is closer to how most users and decision-makers think about uncertainty.
+A 95\% credible interval provides a direct posterior probability statement: given the data and model, the probability that the parameter lies in the interval is 95\%.
+A 95\% confidence interval is defined through its long-run behaviour: over repeated sampling, 95\% of such intervals contain the true parameter \citep{Neyman1937,CasellaB2002}.
+Credible intervals therefore provide an interpretation closer to how most users and decision-makers think about uncertainty.

-This shift in inference framework is not new to official statistics: HB models are routinely used by NSOs for small area estimation \citep{RaoMolina2015, Pfeffermann2013}.
+This shift is not new to official statistics: HB models are routinely used by NSOs for small area estimation \citep{RaoMolina2015,Pfeffermann2013}.
 The key contribution here is applying this shift specifically to enable a reduction in survey operating costs.
-The frequentist properties of the HB credible intervals --- specifically, whether they achieve approximately correct coverage under repeated sampling from the synthetic population --- are assessed empirically via the Monte Carlo study described in Section~\ref{sec:simulation}.
+The frequentist properties of the HB credible intervals are assessed empirically via the Monte Carlo study in Section~\ref{sec:simulation}.

+\textbf{Risks of model dependence.} The shift from design-based to model-based inference introduces risks that NSOs must weigh explicitly.

+\textit{Risk~1: Model misspecification.} The logit-normal binomial model assumes that between-stratum variation in $\mathrm{logit}(p_h)$ can be decomposed into a linear covariate function and an independent Gaussian random effect.
+If the true DGP exhibits systematic non-linearity, spatial autocorrelation, or heavy-tailed variation that the model does not capture, posterior means may be biased and credible-interval coverage may fall below the nominal level.

+\textit{Risk~2: Auxiliary variable availability.} The HB model borrows strength through the linking model $\mathbf{z}_h^\top\boldsymbol{\beta}$.
+If auxiliary covariates are weak predictors of the target variable, the model relies more heavily on the stratum random effect $v_h$ alone, which still provides shrinkage but yields less precise domain estimates for a given sample size.
+Section~\ref{sec:sensitivity} examines this case explicitly.

+\textit{Risk~3: Prior sensitivity.} A poorly specified prior on $\sigma^2_v$ can cause over- or under-shrinkage.
+Section~\ref{sec:priorcal} describes a calibration procedure and recommends comparing performance across top-ranked $(\nu, s^2)$ pairs.